zgjimzhubajj/FullStack_lab2/README.md

 - Start the Node server by running `node server.js` in another shell.
 - Start the Vite server by running `npm start` in VSCode.
 - Visit http://localhost:8080 in your web browser to access the Project Management Application.
-- Tips: Check the JSON package for the dependecies, so that you `Install` what is required by running `npm install (name of dependency)`
+- `Tips`: Check the JSON package for the dependecies, so that you `Install` what is required by running `npm install (name of dependency)`

 # Technologies Used
 - MongoDB